timbru31/spigot-anti-piracy-backend/README.md

 ````

 The code is linted using ``ESLint`` using the ``babel-eslint`` parser.
-Keep the warnin to zero. :smile:
+Keep the warnings to zero. :smile:

 Please make sure they all pass and add new ones when you develop new stuff! :smile: